LizMarlowe-byte/docs-as-code-portfolio-hugo/content/how-to-articles/_index.md

 ---
-title: "User Guides"
+title: "How To Articles"
-summary: "This curated collection of user guides provides clear, accessible documentation that supports successful product use."
+summary: "This how‑to article provides create clear, task‑based instructions that guide users through completing a specific workflow."
 ---